Our products

 March 7, 2026Lalo González Rodríguez⏱ 8 min de lectura

-Table of Contents
+Contents

 Before diving into specific combinations, there are principles that apply to any canned good:

-1. Acidity Balances Fat
+1. Acidity balances fat

 Canned goods in olive oil have a significant fatty component.
 A wine with good acidity cuts through that fat and cleanses the palate between bites.
-That's why whites with pronounced acidity (Albariño, Riesling, Chablis) work so well.
+That's why whites with marked acidity (Albariño, Riesling, Chablis) work so well.

-2. Bubbles Cleanse the Palate
+2. Bubbles cleanse the palate

-Cava, champagne, and prosecco are almost universal options for canned goods.
+Cava, Champagne, and Prosecco are almost universal options for canned goods.
 CO2 has a similar effect to acidity: it refreshes the palate and prepares the mouth for the next bite.

-3. Tannins Clash with Salt and Fish
+3. Tannins clash with salt and fish

-Cantabrian Anchovies: The Star Pairing
+Cantabrian Anchovies: The star pairing

-Cantabrian Anchovies Selección Gourmet are one of the most complex products to pair because they combine intense salinity, umami, olive oil fat, and a hint of curing.
+Cantabrian Anchovies Selección Gourmet are one of the most complex products to pair because they combine intense saltiness, umami, olive oil fat, and a hint of curing.
 They need a wine that can stand up to them without overpowering them.

-Best Options
+Best options

 • Manzanilla de Sanlúcar: The classic Andalusian pairing.
-Fino and Manzanilla have their own saline notes that create a fascinating dialogue with anchovies.
+Fino and Manzanilla sherries have their own saline notes that create a fascinating dialogue with anchovies.
 Serve very cold.

-Alternative Options
+Alternative options

 • Pilsner beer: For those who prefer beer.
 Light, bubbly, without excessive bitterness.